Qantas Airways Summary Table

-Only these partners can be booked online: Airnorth, American Airlines, Air Vanuatu, Aer Lingus, Alaska Airlines, British Airways, Cathay Pacific, China Eastern, Dragonair, Fiji Airways, Emirates, El Al, Finnair, Iberia, Japan Airlines, Jetstar, LATAM, Malaysia Airlines, Qatar Airways, Royal Jordanian, S7 Airlines, SriLankan Airlines.
+Only these partners can be booked online: American Airlines, Air Vanuatu, Aer Lingus, Alaska Airlines, British Airways, Cathay Pacific, China Eastern, Dragonair, Fiji Airways, Emirates, EL AL, Finnair, Iberia, Japan Airlines, Jetstar, LATAM, Malaysia Airlines, Qatar Airways, Royal Jordanian, S7 Airlines, and SriLankan Airlines.

 What is the Qantas Airways Frequent Flyer program?
 Is it worth it?
 What are the benefits?

-Frequent Flyer is the loyalty or frequent flyer program for Qantas Airways.
-The program is free, and by signing up you can earn a range of benefits and gain the ability to earn free flights.
+Frequent Flyer is the loyalty program for Qantas.
+The program is AU$99.50 (~$72), though free registration is available, and by signing up you can earn a range of benefits and gain the ability to earn free flights.

 The program has 4 elite tiers in Silver, Gold, Platinum, and Platinum One, with higher tiers offering more benefits for members.

-Frequent Flyer is based off a credit system called Status Credits, and you earn these credits with each qualifying flight.
+Frequent Flyer is based on a credit system called Status Credits, and you earn these credits with each qualifying flight.

-After earning enough miles (Qantas Points) on Qantas or partner flights, you can redeem the miles that you earn for travel on Qantas, Oneworld, or its other partner flights.
+After earning enough Qantas Points on Qantas or partner flights, you can redeem the points that you earn for travel on Qantas, Oneworld, or its other partner flights.

 In Frequent Flyer, who are the partners?
-Can I transfer miles to them?
+Can I transfer points to them?

 The Qantas partner network ranges from airlines, banks, shopping, hotels, and rental car companies, among others.
 While you can’t transfer Qantas Points to an airline partner, you can use those points to fly on a partner airline flight.

-Qantas Points can also be used with its partners, for example, for a hotel stay or car rental, but you’ll typically receive the most value redeeming points for flights.
+Qantas Points can also be used with Qantas partners — for example, for a hotel stay or car rental — but you’ll typically receive the most value redeeming points for flights.